-Some may think I am a totally icy bitch, always keeping people at arm’s length.
+Some may think I am a cold bitch, always keeping people at arm’s length.
 It’s one of my ways of protection.
 Over the years I have built walls, fences, gates, higher walls and fences … it’s my safe little garden in my mind, where I am free to be myself without worry.
-Far too many times over the years, I have let my guard down, and allowed some person to get close.
+Over the years, I have let my guard down, and allowed some person to get close.
 The majority have not ended well.
 I can sit for hours and re-examine a loop of things I wish I had done differently, why did I let that person get close, see, it never ends well, you should never let people get close, you end up destroyed or heartbroken every single time.

 Yes, I am not an easy person to love or sleep with.
 She was always amazed at the level of tension in my neck and shoulders at the end of a typical day, it would take some work to relax that (then I could return the favour!).
 Look, it’s a conversation that is necessary, if someone shows an interest, they need to know exactly what they are getting themselves into.
 This is no picnic, if you’re not ready to hold my hand and take the journey with me, run for the exit now, because I will lay all the cards on the table so that there are no surprises in future.

-And there are days I crave the touch of another person.
+There are days I crave the touch of another person.
 As much as I cannot stand someone coming up behind me, those friends I love, the people I care for, the ones I know well … nothing is so appreciated as a thoroughly cuddly hug.
 I have a few friends who just automatically will take me by the hand when we are out walking.
 I literally walk on air when they do.
 There’s nothing like sitting in a quiet little corner of a coffee shop and having a conversation about nothing in particular or getting caught up on the personal details of each other’s lives.

-And as always, I wish there was not a need to write this, but, as I know from my own experience, somewhere out there, someone will read it and think, Hey, I’m not the only one, maybe I should go and get help.
+I wish there was not a need to write this, but, as I know from my own experience, somewhere out there, someone will read it and think, Hey, I’m not the only one, maybe I should go and get help.